 This cat is sleek like a race car: It has an angular head with large, flaring ears and tall, thin legs.
 Incredibly, this breed has over 600 combinations to choose from, based on color, pattern, and coat length.
 Though they may look fragile, they are heavier than you might think and quite muscular.
 According to the CFA, your Oriental will probably find a way to interrupt you; they have been known to open a drawer or to dump out the contents of handbags.

 Originating from Persia and Iran, the Persian continues to win hearts as one of the cutest cat breeds around.
 Hieroglyphics date this breed back to 1684 B.C.
 Its furry face is sometimes compared to a pansy flower.
 These cute cats require daily grooming to avoid tangles and hairballs, but a bath can help—start that regimen from a young age so they get used to it.
 Persians love to pose and can be seen draping their bodies over a couch or armchair.
-If you have a Persian cat, you’ll definitely want to know the secrets your pet’s groomer won’t tell you.

 The Ragamuffin cat is quite large and has big eyes, but it is very gentle.
 These cats come in a variety of colors and patterns, and their coats are medium-long and fully furred like a rabbit.
 Even though they are thick and plush, they are easy to care for.
 Since they are so soft, they get a good bit of attention, which leads to a good bit of purring.